Representations of the symmetric group are decomposable in polynomial time

 \Section{examples} Examples.

 We now present some examples.
-In \figref{tensor_321_222} we apply \algref{multiplicities} (using floating point arithmetic) to two representations resulting from tensor products: $\rho_{(3,2,1)} \otimes \rho_{(2,2,2)}$ (i.e. computing Clebsch–Gordan coefficients) and triple tensor product $\rho_{(3,2,1)} \otimes \rho_{(2,2,2)} \otimes \rho_{(3,3)}$.
+In \figref{tensor_321_222} we apply \algref{multiplicities} (using floating point arithmetic) to two representations resulting from tensor products: $\rho_{(3,2,1)} \otimes \rho_{(2,2,2)}$ (i.e. computing Kronecker coefficients) and triple tensor product $\rho_{(3,2,1)} \otimes \rho_{(2,2,2)} \otimes \rho_{(3,3)}$.
 In \figref{kronpowtimes} we demonstrate the cubic complexity of applying \algref{multiplicities} as the dimension grows by considering increasing tensor powers

-for fixed irreducible representation $\rho$.
+for fixed irreducible representation $\rho_\lambda$.
 Note for generic partitions $\lambda \vdash n$ the dimension of the irreducible representation grows combinatorially fast as $n$ increases.
 However, for {\it hook} irreducible representations, which are those associated with partitions of the form $(m+1,1,1,\ldots,1)$, the growth is only quadratic.
-Thus in \figref{kronpowtimes} we focus on tensor powers of a hook and an almost-hook irreducible representations to scale to larger $n$.
+Thus in \figref{kronpowtimes} we focus on tensor powers of a hook and an almost-hook {\addition (i.e. one associated with the partition ${(2,2,1,1,\ldots,1,1)}$ where the number of ones are such that it is a partition of $n$)} irreducible representations to scale to larger $n$.
 This example shows that the computational cost in practice primarily depends on the dimension of the representation, not $n$.